flowscripter/docs/design/cli-usage-walkthrough.md

 ```

-The `mxf-metadata-extract-command` package is a t9r command plugin and makes use of the `bmx` and `mxf-model` modules.
+The `mxf-metadata-extract-command` package is a t9r command plugin and makes use of the `bmx` and `mxf-model`
+extension plugins.

 Running: